 11 Steps in Changing Longboard Bearings

 If you have now decided to change your board bearings, you must know how to do it.
 Here are the eleven steps in changing longboard bearings.

 1. Get a skate tool and new bearings

 The materials that you will need for this task are a skate tool and new bearings.
 Be sure that your longboard bearings are standard and of high quality.

 2. Prepare your longboard

-Get your longboard and lay it on the stable surface.
+Get your longboard and lay it on a stable surface.
 Turn it upside down so that the board trucks are facing up.

 3. Unloosen the axle nut

-Remove the nut in which the wheels are attached using the skate tool.
+Remove the nut to which the wheels are attached using the skate tool.
 Make sure that you are using the appropriate size of the skate tool.